How Much Do Hurricane Windows Cost?

 Standard-size rectangular windows will have a cost close to these averages, while round or custom-shaped hurricane windows will likely cost even more to install.

-Just like standard windows, hurricane windows come in differing styles that can impact the overall price.
-Here are some common hurricane window styles and the average price per window.
+Just like standard windows, hurricane-proof windows come in differing styles that can impact the overall price.
+The following are some common hurricane window styles and the average price per window.

 - Architectural hurricane windows.
 Available in a considerable range of custom sizes and shapes, architectural windows provide a unique aesthetic expression to match the architectural style of the home.
 Protecting one-of-a-kind windows with high-impact hurricane windows can cost between $350 and $2,100 each.